-If you are wondering whether black Maine Coon cats will live as long as the other Maine Coon colourings, then the answer is thankfully yes.
-A Maine Coons colouring bears no relation to the amount of time that the Coon will live.
+If you are wondering whether black Maine Coon cats will live as long as the other Maine Coon colourings, then the answer is thankful yes.
+A Maine Coons coloring bears no relation to the amount of time that the Coon will live.

 For more detailed information on the Maine Coons lifespan, take a look at my article “How Long Do Maine Coon Cats Live?“.

 Black Maine Coon Breeders